 First, I need to make a special thank you to Stephanie Alderman-Oler.
 This project wouldn’t have been as successful if it wasn’t for her help with editing and planning.
 Thank you so much, AO.

-Thanks to my generous friends and colleagues who helped put this project together in a variety of different ways: Corbett McKinney, Maddy Cushman, Dr. Sally Ann-Ashton, Nathaniel Bozarth, Aimee Alderman, Kyle & Ryan, Jessica Leader-Kirk, Nelson Vowels, Mike O’Leary, Nicole Miller, Ruby Montoya, Amanda Schneider, Gail Zeak, and all of the amazing individuals that contributed their stories.
+Thanks to my generous friends and colleagues who helped put this project together in a variety of different ways: Corbett McKinney, Maddy Cushman, Dr. Sally Ann-Ashton, Nathaniel Bozarth, Aimee Alderman, Kyle & Ryan, Jessica Leader-Kirk, Nelson Vowels, Mike O’Leary, Nicole Miller, Ben Lamb, Ruby Montoya, Amanda Schneider, Gail Zeak, and all of the amazing individuals that contributed their stories.